Sean-Khorasani/Burwell/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For commercial use, please contact the author at shahin@resket.ca.

 ## 🙏 Acknowledgments